|

 The Indian Wants the Bronx is a one-act drama by Israel

-unsettling play explores anti-South Asian racism.
-Gupta, the Indian of the
+anti-South Asian racism.
+Gupta, the Indian of the title, has just

 The Indian Wants the Bronx tells of wise cracking hoodlums

-Joey and Murph, who wander the streets of New York looking for kicks.
+Joey and Murph, both on probation, who wander the streets of New York

-Gupta has just arrived from India to visit his son and finds himself
+looking for kicks.
+Gupta has just arrived from India to visit his son

-lost on his first day in New York City.
-Joey and Murph spot him
+and finds himself lost on his first day in New York City.
+Joey and

-waiting at a lonely bus stop.
-He cannot understand English, and the
+Murph spot him waiting at a lonely bus stop.
+He cannot understand

-victim with increasing relish, we are brought to a shocking awareness
+boys torture their victim with increasing relish, we are brought to a

-of how thin the veneer of civilization can be – of how close
+shocking awareness of how thin the veneer of civilization can be –

-beneath the surface of all men lurks the primitive impulse to hurt
+of how close beneath the surface of all men lurks the primitive

-and humiliate those whose very helplessness and inability to
+impulse to hurt and humiliate those whose very helplessness and

 O'Neill Theater Center in Waterford, Connecticut.
 It opened in 1968